 Bill Gates has an approval rating of 76%, literally higher than God.
 Even Mark Zuckerberg has an approval rating of 24%, below God but still well above Congress.
 In a Georgetown university survey, the US public stated they had more confidence in philanthropy than in Congress, the court system, state governments, or local governments; Democrats (though not Republicans) also preferred philanthropy to the executive branch.

-When I see philanthropists try to save lives and cure diseases, I feel like there’s someone powerful out there who shares my values and represents me.
-Even when Elon Musk spends his money on awesome rockets, I feel that way, because there’s a part of me that would totally fritter away any fortune I got on awesome rockets.
+When I see philanthropists try to save lives and cure diseases, I feel like there’s someone powerful out there who shares my values and is doing right by them.
 I’ve never gotten that feeling when I watch Congress.
 When I watch Congress, I feel a scary unbridgeable gulf between me and anybody who matters.
 And the polls suggest a lot of people agree with me.

 In what sense does it reflect the will of the people to transfer power and money from people and causes the public like and trust, to people and causes who the public hate and distrust?
 Why is it democratic to take money from someone more popular than God, and give it to a group of people more hated than hemorrhoids?

-If the people want more money to be spent by private philanthropists instead of Congress, and they use the democratic process to produce a legal regime and tax system that favors private philanthropy, their will is being represented.
+And if the people want more money to be spent by private philanthropists instead of Congress – and they use the democratic process to produce a legal regime and tax system that favors private philanthropy – their will is being represented.